nualagr/dargan-health-foods/TESTING.md

 Store opening times are also displayed here for convenience.

-If the user however, wishes to contact the store from within the website they can do so using the 'Contact Us Form' which is found by following the links provided in the footer or within the navbar.
+If the user however, wishes to contact the store from within the website they can do so using the 'Contact Us' form which is found by following the links provided in the footer or within the navbar.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-logged-out-navbar-desktop-device.png "Screenshot of the navbar on a desktop device.")